aurozhang/lafla-rent-burden/README.md

 # lafla-rent-burden/Data
 This folder contains the cleaned dataset downloaded based on LAFLA orignal request (Merged LAFLA Data (Clean Variable Names).csv) and the tracker that links to the source for each individual dataset.
 # lafla-rent-burden/Data/Individual Datasets
 The individual dataset downloaded is saved in this folder.
 The source link for each file is contained in the data tracker.
-  # lafla-rent-burden/Data/Script
-      This folder contains a script that combines that individual datasets.

 # lafla-rent-burden/shiny-app-az